Get Out (soundtrack): Reception

-Music critic Jonathan Broxton found the score to be "refreshingly different", calling it as "a new approach to scoring horror movies that was clearly inspired by Jordan Peele’s own audacious take on the genre from the director’s chair.
+Music critic Jonathan Broxton of Movie Music UK found the score to be "refreshingly different", calling it as "a new approach to scoring horror movies that was clearly inspired by Jordan Peele's own audacious take on the genre from the director's chair.
 The way Abels combines the African and Deep South vocals, and the jazz and blues influences, with the sequences of traditionally dissonant and challenging orchestral horror scoring is very impressive indeed.
 Whether this experience will inspire Michael Abels to tackle more film work in the future remains to be seen but, on the strength of this debut effort, anything he scores down the line will certainly have my interest."

-Sean Wilson of MFiles wrote "there's no denying that Get Out is one of the most varied, unusual and inventive horror soundtracks of recent years, drawing on a host of musical styles and tones and fusing them all together superbly.
+Sean Wilson of MFiles wrote: "there's no denying that Get Out is one of the most varied, unusual and inventive horror soundtracks of recent years, drawing on a host of musical styles and tones and fusing them all together superbly.
 This is a complex, demanding film and demanded an equally complex score, one that's both in on the satire and capable of scaring the listener senseless.
 There's no denying that Michael Abels (and Timothy Williams) achieves both aims, putting the ghost of tedious 'stinger' horror scores in the grave and showing more established film composers how it's done.
 We seriously need to hear more from these guys."
 Mark Kermode of The Guardian complimented the score as "rich and deceptively complex".
 Richard Lawson of Vanity Fair praised Peele's musical choices and Abels' score are "spot-on" and "aptly sets a mood of winking dread".